 The large sculptures of hair that were arranged on women's heads would be supported and held together using wire, tow, wool, and pads, and would be decorated with anything from precious jewels and metals to large plumes.

-These hairstyles even featured detailed figurines ranging form babies and nurses to ships and buildings (which were sort of like the witty t-shirt of eighteenth century French courts- indicating something that was happening to someone, like having a baby, or cashing in on something that was in vogue, such as the American Revolution).
+These hairstyles even featured detailed figurines ranging from babies and nurses to ships and buildings (which were sort of like the witty T-shirt of eighteenth-century French courts—indicating something that was happening to someone, like having a baby, or cashing in on something that was in vogue, such as the American Revolution).

 This piled-high hairstyle was designed by Léonard Autie (Marie Antoinette's hairstylist- more on him in a bit) and was known as the pouf.
 It was first displayed by Marie Antoinette at the coronation of her husband, Louis XVI in 1774.

 That said, Marie Antoinette did not wear the pouf all her life.
 Let's have a look at her earlier updos!